jkpatil23/PowerBI-Project/README.md

 - Identify and analyze the total number of Plug-in Hybrid Electric Vehicles (PHEVs) in the dataset.
 - Calculate the percentage of PHEVs relative to the total number of electric vehicles, offering insights into the market share of plug-in hybrid models.

+5. City and State with Most EVs:
+- Identify City and State with most EVs to get region with biggest size of EV business.